 CAG Webinar Program

-Watching recordings of the CAG Webinar program is considered a Section 2: Self-learning, Scanning activity by the Royal College of Physicians and Surgeons of Canada Maintenance of Certification program.
-Each recording is valued at 0.5 Section Two Credits.
+Watching recordings is considered a Section 2: Individual Learning activity by the Royal College of Physicians and Surgeons of Canada Maintenance of Certification program.
+Each recording is eligible for .5 hours of Section 2 credits.

 Available webinars: